Fifth inauguration of Paul Kagame: Ceremony

 The inauguration ceremony took place at the renovated Amahoro National stadium in Kigali, which was filled to capacity with 45,000 attendees.

 The event was marked by military parades, musical performances and the presence of high-profile international guests, including 22 Heads of state from across Africa.

 Oath

-Chief Justice Dr. Faustin Nteziryayo administered the presidential oath, during which Kagame Paul pledged to "preserve peace and national sovereignty, consolidate national unity " and uphold the constitution of Rwanda.
+Chief Justice Dr. Faustin Nteziryayo administered the presidential oath, during which Kagame pledged to "preserve peace and national sovereignty, consolidate national unity " and uphold the constitution of Rwanda.

 Following the oath, Kagame received the symbolic instruments of power, a copy of the constitution, the national flag, the coat of arms and a shield and sword symbolizing national defence, presented by the RDF chief of Defence Staff, General Mubarakh Muganga.

 Kagame's inaugural address focused on themes of unity, peace and continued development for Rwanda.

 He emphasized the importance of the country's political process in deepening national unity and reiterated his commitment to leading Rwanda on a path of prosperity and innovation.